lambdaclass/concrete/ROADMAP.md

 input, repetitions, estimator, dispersion, outlier policy, and comparison fairness.
 Complexity theorems or O(n²) ratchets describe growth, not wall-clock performance.
 Add `docs/PERFORMANCE_EVIDENCE.md` and machine-readable schema.

+`complexity_guarded` may carry compositional symbolic bounds on steps, allocated bytes, or stack bytes produced by R-0244/R-0248 and the allocation budget work.
+Such a claim names its source-level cost model and inputs and never implies cycles or elapsed time.
+Start with the std container bounds already forced by bug 048 plus one workload budget; do not build a parallel cost-semantics task before those existing obligation owners need shared machinery.

 ### Task R-0418